virtualgraham/unsupervisedpapers/README.md

 # Unsupervised Papers

-UnsupervisedPapers.com is an open-source directory of papers on unsupervised and adjacent machine learning topics with links to resources such as demos, talks and code.
+UnsupervisedPapers.com is an open-source directory of papers on unsupervised machine learning and related topics with links to resources such as code, websites and videos.

 # Contributing